sakaiproject/sakai/providers/README.txt

 sample       Contains the sample providers.

-jldap        Contains the jldap UserDirectoryProvider - see the README in that directory for proper configuration and use.
+unboundid    Contains the unboundid UserDirectoryProvider - see https://jira.sakaiproject.org/browse/SAK-23630 for proper configuration and use.

 kerberos     Contains a basic Kerberos provider.